 Tools of the Trade is a new series that brings you inside the labs of Earth Institute scientists.
 Learn about the equipment scientists are using, and discover how those tools are used in their research.

 What if the warming Arctic climate were to result in more snow?
 Could decreasing sea ice cover actually drive more evaporation of newly exposed Arctic ocean water into the atmosphere?
 And could that increased moisture in the air fall on the ice sheet as snow?
 If yes, will this stabilize the Greenland Ice Sheet, stopping… read more

-Biological Oceanographer, Sonya Dyhrman’s team is embarking on a research cruise off Hawaii as part of the Simons Collaboration on Ocean Processes and Ecology (SCOPE) on the R/V Kilo Moana June 25-July 15.
-Gwenn Hennon, and Matthew Harke will be at sea for nearly three weeks with logistical support from Sheean Haley back on shore…. read more
+Biological oceanographer Sonya Dyhrman’s team is embarking on a research cruise off Hawaii as part of the Simons Collaboration on Ocean Processes and Ecology (SCOPE) on the R/V Kilo Moana.
+Gwenn Hennon and Matthew Harke will be at sea for nearly three weeks with logistical support from Sheean Haley back on shore.
+The cruise will be… read more

 Learn more about the 2015 Paris climate agreement, the science behind climate change, and what the Trump administration’s decision to pull out of the agreement means for the future.

 Bridgit Boulahanis, a graduate student at Lamont-Doherty Earth Observatory, joined a team of 18 scientists from across the United States on an expedition to the eastern Pacific Ocean.
 Their mission: to investigate a chain of submarine volcanoes, or seamounts, along the East Pacific Rise.
 The OASIS (Off Axis Seamounts Investigation at Siqueros) team will be… read more